 8 Day / 7 Night chauffeur tour of Ireland's west

 Abbeyglen Castle Stay

 8 Day Wonders of the West Sample Itinerary

 Day 1 : Arrive Shannon & Cliffs of Moher

-Arrive in Shannon and pick up your car.
+Arrive in Shannon where your chauffeur will pick you up.
 Continue onto the Cliffs of Moher and the Burren.
-The Cliffs of Moher tower over the wild Atlantic Ocean and have been acknowledged all over the world as one of the most spectacular sights to see.
+The Cliffs of Moher tower over the Wild Atlantic Ocean and have been acknowledged all over the world as one of the most spectacular sights to see.
 The Cliffs made it to the final 28 in the 'New 7 Wonders of Nature' campaign in 2011 and are definitely one sight you do not want to miss on your trip to Ireland.

-Continue to you B&B in Doolin.
+From there, your chauffeur will take you to your B&B in Doolin.
 Doolin is a great place to find singing pubs.

 Overnight at a B&B near Doolin